pwFoo/Mastodon-OAuth-Documentation/README.md

 /api/v1/apps
 ~~~

-Your app must send a POST request with the following urlencoded data:
+Your app must send a POST request with the following url-encoded data:

 | Field           | Required?   | Description             |
 |-----------------|-------------|-------------------------|